HelpGiveThanks/HGTconfiguration/README.md

 1. Click your forum's grey 'Sign In' button and sign in: U = admin, P = pass.
 1. Click the gear icon (right above the 'New Discussion' button) and click on the 'dashboard' option from the popup menu that opens.
-1. In the Appearance section of left menu column, click on the 'Themes' button.
+1. In the left menu column's Appearance section, click on the 'Themes' button.
 1. Scroll down to the Nitrogen theme and click its light blue 'Apply' button.
 1. Scroll down again looking for the Addons left menu section, and click its 'Plugins' option.
-1. Enable the following plugins (which you can read about as you apply them):
+1. Enable the following plugins (which you can read about as you enable them):
      1. Emotify :)
      1. EpicEditor
      1. Flagging